Planning a visit to Rome’s Colosseum in 2026?

 Is the Colosseum stroller accessible?

-Strollers can be awkward because of crowds, steps, and uneven ancient surfaces.
-A carrier is often easier for babies or toddlers.
+Strollers can be awkward because of crowds, steps, uneven ancient surfaces, and route limits.
+A carrier is often easier for babies or toddlers, especially if you are also visiting the Roman Forum and Palatine Hill.

 Read the stroller advice.